infernostars/rainbows-os/README.md

 Before your previous operating system starts booting up, press the key that opens the boot-device selection menu for you, such as Esc, F10 or F12.
 Select USB stick or CD drive as main boot device.
 The subsequent reboot should detect operating system.
-When limine bootloader pops up, just press enter.
+When limine bootloader pops up, press enter to select the operating system or wait 3 seconds.
-Rainbows is ready to use now.
+Rainbows should have loaded!

 We currently view a setup program as unnecessary.

-## How to install on a virtual machine (for beginners)
+## How to install on a virtual machine
 We recommend QEMU for virtualizing Rainbows.
 We will be explaining how to virtualize Rainbows in QEMU in the near future.
 ###VirtualBox
 To install Rainbows on VirtualBox, create a new machine by clicking New at the top.